Start an App Business the “Easy” Way: Buy One!

 There are two kinds of entrepreneurs: those who want to manage new ventures from start to finish, and those who want to take over existing ones.
 If you’re the latter and have a brilliant idea for an app, the app industry has a place for you.

-It used to be that the only way start an app business is to build apps and launch them on the app store.
-Today, the barriers of entry are much lower for those who want to run an app-based business, but don’t quite have the time, patience, or desire to start from scratch.
+It’s worth noting that’s still a valid method if you’re wondering how to start an app business.
+However, it’s also important to understand that starting an app business these days doesn’t necessarily need to involve developing a completely new app.
+Today, the barriers of entry are much lower for those who want to run an app-based business but don’t quite have the time, patience, or desire to start from scratch.
 With app brokeraging and ready-made app marketplaces, app entrepreneurs can launch an app without having to actually build one.

-Apptopia, launched in 2012, is arguably the most popular app trading marketplace.
-Whereas other sites allow developers to sell app licenses, source codes, and other components of an app, Apptopia sells ready-made app packages complete with exclusive rights and source code.
+Fliptopia, launched in 2012, has remained one of the most popular app trading marketplaces despite the business changing somewhat over the years.
+Whereas other sites allow developers to sell app licenses, source codes, and other components of an app, Fliptopia sells ready-made app packages complete with exclusive rights and source code.
+Thus, it offers a very convenient solution to anyone wondering about the cost of making an app.
+Prices are simply based on the existing product, so budgeting for buying an app is extremely simple.

-Types of apps sold: Everything from gaming and social to business, productivity, and utility apps, as well as niche apps and specialty app categories like lifestyle, education, health, medicine, entertainment/sports, reference and more.
+Types of apps sold: Everything from gaming and social to business, productivity, and utility apps.
+Also, niche apps and specialty app categories like lifestyle, education, health, medicine, entertainment/sports, reference, and more.

 Who are the buyers?

-- App entreprenuers who want to launch an app ASAP or test-drive the app business without making a huge investment developing apps from scratch
+- App entrepreneurs who want to launch an app ASAP or test-drive how to start an app business without making a huge investment developing apps from scratch

 - App entrepreneurs who want to “flip” apps by buying cheap and improving, repackaging, and reselling apps on app stores

-- App entrepreneurs who want to grow their portfolio or publishing company (e.g., JMT apps )
+- Those who want to grow their portfolio or publishing company (e.g., JMT apps )

 - App developers who wish to incorporate parts of an app into another app (for example, OneLouder’s Powow messaging app and DrawChat )